Skip to main content

 Please follow the steps below:

-1. Send Haystack your Tenant ID.
-You can find it at the Azure Portal > Azure Active Directory > Properties.
-You can follow this link
+1. Send your Tenant ID to your Haystack Account Manager.
+You can find it in the Azure Portal by navigating to Azure Active Directory > Properties, or by following this link.

-2. Haystack will send you back a URL to approve the relevant permissions.
-This step needs to be done by one of your Azure AD admins.
+2. Your Haystack Account Manager will send you a URL to approve the necessary permissions.
+This step must be completed by one of your Azure AD admins.

 * Read all users' full profiles (User.Read.All)